Pulse Profiles and Polarization of Terzan 5 Pulsars

-The extreme faintness of the \ter\ pulsars makes polarization studies very difficult, since the fraction of the total intensity from linear polarization for MSPs is typically 10$-$40\%, with occasional pulsars having more and others having less polarization \citep[e.g.~][]{Gentile2018,wahl2021nanograv}.
+Their extreme faintness makes polarization studies very difficult, since the percentage of linearly polarized signal over the total intensity for MSPs is typically 10$-$40\%, with occasional pulsars having more and others having less polarization \citep[e.g.~][]{Gentile2018,wahl2021nanograv}.
 By carefully summing together many individually calibrated observations, we can measure the average pulse shapes much more precisely (which improves pulsar timing), and also increase the signal-to-noise of the polarized components of the emission.
-For most of the last 12 years, we have been recording data with full polarization information with the GBT for \ter, and in this paper use those data to determine the polarized pulse profiles including total linear $L = \sqrt{Q^2 + U^2}$, circular $V$, and the position angle using the IAU/IEEE convention of the linear polarization, $\Phi = 1/2\arctan\left(U/Q\right)$.
+For most of the last 12 years, we have been recording data with full polarization information (Stokes parameters I, Q, U and V) with the GBT for \ter, and in this paper use those data to determine the polarized pulse profiles including total linear $L = \sqrt{Q^2 + U^2}$ component, circular $V$ component, and the position angle using the IAU/IEEE convention of the linear polarization, $\Phi = 1/2\arctan\left(U/Q\right)$.